ARC Linkage Grants

 NSW Bureau of Crime Statistics: Undertook collaborative research (with Dr Don Weatherburn) to model the dynamics of prison populations and the effects of government policy decisions.
 We showed that significant reductions in prison populations could be achieved by lowering recidivism, particularly when the recidivism rate is very high.

 Hunter Valley Coal Chain Logistics Team: Studied the coal supply chain at the Port of Newcastle to better understand the supply chain dynamics and reduce inefficiencies and ship queue lengths off Newcastle (with Dr Peter Pudney and Dr Palitha Welgama).

-Dr Adelle Coster, A/Prof Bruce Henry and A/Prof John Murray work in the area of mathematical biology.
+Adelle Coster, Bruce Henry and John Murray work in the area of mathematical biology.
 John Murray has a joint appointment with the National Centre in HIV Epidemiology and Clinical Research, holds NHMRC grants and grants with pharmaceutical companies, and provides consulting to the pharmaceutical industry on mathematical modelling.
 Bruce Henry works on a number of projects funded by NIH and ARC grants with the Computational Neurobiology and Imaging Center, Mount Sinai School of Medicine, New York.
 Adelle Coster has a joint appointment with the Garvan Institute for Medical Research and works on the link between insulin receptor signalling and glucose uptake into muscle and fat cells.

 There are considerable opportunities for PhD and honours projects with a number of these in collaboration with biomedical research institutes.
 Scholarships for PhD study may be available.
 For details please contact Adelle, Bruce, or John.